abirharrasse/LLM-Judging-Architectures/README.md

 ## Full Dataset Evaluation

-To execute our architectures on the entire `mt-bench` dataset and ompare it to the basemodel, use the following code:
+To execute our architectures on the entire `mt-bench` dataset and ompare it to the `basemodel.py`, use the following code:
 ```bash
 !python utils/main.py
 ```